richjava/impresi/README.md

-# This is a work in progress
+# Impresi //This is a work in progress

-Impresi is a Javascript library for creating slide presentations.
+Impresi is a Javascript library for creating beautiful slide presentations.

 ## Installation
 ### Through NPM